-PTX100R is a highly integrated NFC device greatly unloading the host device in respect to contactless communication effort.
-This is achieved by handling major parts of the contactless protocols up to NFC-Forum ISO-DEP protocol or EMVCo Block Transmission Protocol directly on the IC using the Renesas NSC (NFC Soft Controller) interface.
-On top the Renesas SW stacks takes care of data aggregation and management, providing easy to use APIs to the user.
+PTX105R is a highly integrated NFC device greatly unloading the host device in respect to contactless communication effort.
+This is achieved by handling major parts of the contactless protocols up to NFC-Forum ISO-DEP protocol directly on the IC using the Renesas NSC (NFC Soft Controller) interface.
+On top the SW stacks takes care of data aggregation and management, providing easy to use APIs to the user.

-Time-critical high-level functions, such as ISO-DEP frame de-/composition, automatic frame retransmission, WTX handling, EMD handling, etc, are implemented by a programmable control logic circuit - the on-chip MCU - guaranteeing great execution speed.
+Timing critical high-level functions, such as ISO-DEP frame de-/composition, automatic frame retransmission, WTX handling, EMD handling, etc, are implemented by a programmable control logic circuit - the on-chip MCU - guaranteeing great execution speed by keeping flexibility by means of updates/upgrades.